laravel/docs/eloquent.md

 <a name="anonymous-global-scopes"></a>
 #### Anonymous Global Scopes

-Eloquent also allows you to define global scopes using Closures, which is particularly useful for simple scopes that do not warrant a separate class:
+Eloquent also allows you to define global scopes using closures, which is particularly useful for simple scopes that do not warrant a separate class:

     <?php